insight-platform/Similari/README.md

 ## Out-of-The-Box Stuff

-* **Kalman filter**, that predicts rectangular bounding boxes co-axial to scene and for oriented bounding boxes.
+* **Kalman filter**, that predicts rectangular bounding boxes co-axial to scene, supports the oriented bounding boxes as well.
-* **Non-Maximum Suppression (NMS)** - filters rectangular bounding boxes co-axial to scene and for oriented bounding boxes.
+* **Non-Maximum Suppression (NMS)** - filters rectangular bounding boxes co-axial to scene, and supports the oriented bounding boxes.
 * **SORT tracking** algorithm (non-oriented and oriented boxes are supported).